 From March 1–November 30, turbine units will be operated in the order of priority defined in Table LGS-5 in order to enhance adult and juvenile fish passage.
 If a turbine unit is out of service for maintenance or repair, the next unit in the priority order shall be operated.

-During spring spill, April 3–June 20, units will be operated in a modified north order to prioritize flow through north units, as defined in Table LGS-5.

 Unit priority order may be coordinated differently for fish research, construction, or project maintenance activities.

-If more than one unit is operating, discharge will be maximized through the southernmost unit (i.e., operated in the upper 1% range) starting with Unit 1 to the extent possible, except during spring spill when the priority order will start with northernmost units.
+If more than one unit is operating, discharge will be maximized through the southernmost unit (i.e., operated in the upper 1% range) starting with Unit 1 to the extent possible.
 See section 4.2.1.3 below for more information.

 Table LGS-5.
 Little Goose Dam Turbine Unit Priority Order.